 Pursuing compensation through a personal injury lawsuit may take longer than accepting a quick—and small—settlement, but the results can be worth it, with North Carolina DUI accident victims receiving more of the compensation they deserve.

 Most of the damages awarded in personal injury cases fall into the economic or non-economic categories.
 However, when a judge or jury wants to punish particularly egregious behavior by a defendant and discourage others from engaging in similar conduct, punitive damages may also come into play.
 Unlike other types of damages, which seek to compensate the victim for a loss, punitive damages are paid to the victim as part of the defendant's legal punishment.

 Additionally, judges may order defendants to pay civil damages to DUI victims during the course of their criminal trial.
 These damages are in addition to those which might be obtained by the victim in a subsequent civil case.

 Consult a Skilled DUI Accident Attorney About Your Case

 Were you injured in an accident caused by a drunk driver's negligence?
 Our firm's seasoned auto accident attorneys have experience handling DUI accident cases.
 We can answer your questions, address your concerns, and help you understand your legal rights and options for seeking compensation.
-Contact the Law Offices of Shane Smith today to schedule an appointment for your free, no-obligation initial consultation.
+Contact Shane Smith Law today to schedule an appointment for your free, no-obligation initial consultation.
 Don't wait another minute to start fighting for the justice you deserve!